JeffersonLab/hdpm/README.md

 Builds are configured with text files which can serve as templates for future builds.
 Example templates are provided in the **"example-templates"** directory.
 Each subdirectory in the **"example-templates"** directory, with name **"settings-[id]"**, is a build-settings template. **"example-templates"** is copied to the **"templates"** directory when selecting a template for the first time.
 This directory is for storing user-defined templates.
 Create a new template by editing the text files located in the **"settings"** directory and copying them to a directory named **"templates/settings-[id]"**.
 The `hdpm save` command is available to make this a bit easier, and is described in the user interface section.

 1. **top.txt**
    - **path** of the top-level build directory and **build tag** separated by a tab or space; Supply an absolute path in order to set the build directory to an arbitrary location; A relative path will be joined with the **"pkgs"** directory in the current working directory.
 The build tag is used as the name of the install-directory (instead of the usual *BMS_OSNAME*).
 Unique tags can be used to house side-by-side builds of the package with different dependencies or different source code, such as after switching branches in a Git repository.
-All packages built by `hdpm` have a file written to the install-directory as a record when the build finishes, named **"success.hdpm"**.
+All packages built by `hdpm` have a file named **"success.hdpm"** written to the install-directory as a record when the build finishes.
 It stores build statistics and dependencies.
    - alternatively, if you want to use the *defaults*, use **"default"** for the path and/or tag name; the *defaults* are a directory named **"pkgs"** in the current working directory and *BMS_OSNAME* as the installation directory name.
    - **note:** it is often convenient to make the *build tag* the same as the *template id*; however, this is not mandatory.
 2. **paths.txt**